pulumi/registry/themes/default/content/registry/gcp/_index.md

 The Google Cloud Platform (GCP) provider for Pulumi can be used to provision any of the cloud resources available in [GCP](https://cloud.google.com/).
 The GCP provider must be configured with credentials to deploy and update resources in Google Cloud.

-## Setup

-The GCP provider supports several options for providing access to Google Cloud credentials.
-See [GCP setup page]({{< relref "setup" >}}) for details.

-## Getting Started

-The quickest way to get started with GCP is to follow the [Get Started]({{< relref "/docs/get-started/gcp" >}}) guide.

-Additionally, a tutorial is available to follow:

-* [Virtual Machine]({{< relref "/docs/tutorials/gcp/gce-webserver" >}}): Create a Debian virtual machine web server instance

-In addition to the tutorial, several interesting examples are available complete with instructions:

-* [Google Cloud Functions](https://github.com/pulumi/examples/tree/master/gcp-ts-functions): Create a serverless function
-* [Google Kubernetes Engine](https://github.com/pulumi/examples/tree/master/gcp-ts-gke): Create a GKE cluster and deploy an NGINX pod into it
-* [Ruby on Rails on GKE and Google Cloud SQL](https://github.com/pulumi/examples/tree/master/gcp-ts-k8s-ruby-on-rails-postgresql): Containerized Ruby on Rails app using Google Cloud SQL PostgresSQL, GKE and Docker Hub.

 ## Example

 {{< chooser language "javascript,typescript,python,go,csharp" >}}